Square Card Reader Basics

 Enable Printing from Square

 To enable printing to your receipt printer from Square, you first need to connect your receipt printer to your iPad.
-Once your printer is connected, under Settings > Printers, tap your connected receipt printer and make sure "Receipts, Bills, and Reports" (under Print From This Device) is toggled on.
+In Square, go to Settings > Printers, tap "Create New Printer Station" and follow the instructions to connect your receipt printer.
+Once it's connected, make sure "Receipts, Bills, and Reports" (under Print From This Device) is toggled on.
 This screen is also where you can enable printing kitchen tickets (if you have a kitchen printer).

 Square for iOS is officially compatible with the following Socket Bluetooth scanner:

 - Socket Mobile CHS 7Ci

 Square for iOS Additional Hardware:There are a number of accessories that work Square for iOS beyond what's on their officially compatible list.
 Please keep in mind that although we have tested the following hardware and found that it works, Square will not support it should you run into difficulties.

 Receipt PrintersThe only receipt printers that Square recognizes are certain Star Micronics and Epson brand receipt printers, so the majority of receipt printers that work with Square are listed above.
 If you have the older TSP100 (which has since been replaced by the TSP100III) with an Ethernet interface, you can use that with Square.